GeorgeOsborn97/project-4-the-festival-grounds/README.md

 * Site description: The Site description is a simple but effective way to introduce a new user to the site and let them know what to expect.

 ### In Room:
 * Conversation List: The conversation list begins as blank and alerts the user that no conversations have been started if the room is new.
 Once a conversation has started any members of the room can view the thread of the conversation and contribute to the conversation in the form of comments.
-The conversation thread can also be clapsed away by clicking on the title, and expanded again by clicking for a second time.
+The conversation thread can also be clappsed away by clicking on the title, and expanded again by clicking for a second time.
 This helps to reduce the clutter on the page.

 Clappsed | Expanded |
 --- | --- |